Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Navigate back to the Resource group and select the storage account just created.
   - Click on *Blobs* in the storage account blade.
   - Click __+ Container__
-  - Enter the name *data* and changes the *Access type* to blob.
+  - Enter the name *data* and change the *Access type* to blob.
   - Click ***Create***
   - Click __+ Container__
-  - Enter the name *scripts* and changes the *Access type* to blob.
+  - Enter the name *scripts* and change the *Access type* to blob.
   - Click ***Create***

   Now you will move the neccesary files into the newly created containers.
-These files are the raw events used by the data generator as well as scripts that will be called by the Azure Data Factory pipeline.
+These files are the raw events used by the data generator as well as usql scripts that will be called by the Azure Data Factory pipeline.
   - Download the files in the [rawevents folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/rawevents) locally on your machine.
   - Select the *data* container that was just created above.
   - Click ***Upload*** at the top of the container blade and navigate to where you downloaded the contents of rawevent on your machine.
   - Select the files and click **Upload**.
   - Download the files in the [scripts/datafactory/scripts_adls folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/datafactory) locally on your machine.
-  - Select the *scripts* container.
+  - Select the *scripts* container that was just created above.
   - Click ***Upload*** at the top of the container blade and navigate to where you downloaded the contents of scripts_adls on your machine.
   - Select the files and click **Upload**.

   Navigate back to the storage account blade to collect important information that will be required in future steps.
   - On the storage account blade, select **Access keys** from the menu on the left.
-  - Record the *STORAGE ACCOUNT NAME*, *PRIMARY ACCESS KEY*, and *PRIMARY CONNECTION STRING* values.
+  - Record the *STORAGE ACCOUNT NAME*, *KEY*, and *CONNECTION STRING* values for *key1*.
-  - You will need these credentials when setting up a LinkedService to access the files in your blob through Azure Data Factory and also when starting the data generator.
+  - You will need these credentials when setting up a Linked Service to access the files in your blob through Azure Data Factory and also when starting the data generator.

 <a name="azureeh"></a>
 ## Create an Azure Event Hub